 Example: open ocean, harbour, river mouth

-Chatoyer Environmental supplies silt curtains with the skirt furled and multiple sections connected up to a length of 100 metres per pallet.
-This enables immediate deployment of the silt curtain on site.
+Chatoyer supplies silt curtains with the skirt furled and multiple sections connected up to a length of 100 metres per pallet.
+This enables immediate deployment on site.

-Since the purpose of a silt curtain is to disrupt the water flow and allow the suspended sediment to settle, your curtain should be deep enough to facilitate the following:
+Since the purpose of a floating silt fence is to disrupt the water flow and allow the suspended sediment to settle, your curtain should be deep enough to facilitate the following:

 - Provide sufficient disruption to the water flow (current)